elixirbeats/abletoolz/README.md

 way your previous version are always still intact.

 ***Disclaimer*** Use the save argument your own risk!
-Because this is the initial version of the project, it is possible there are unknown bugs that could potentially break your sets!
-Use a copy of your sets in another folder, commit changes to them, then open them in ableton to be sure they load correctly.
-All other arguments modify the set in memory and only if this argument is specified does it save the changes to a file, so they are safe to run.
+Because this is the initial version of the project, it is possible there are unknown bugs that could potentially corrupt your sets!
+Use a copy of your sets in another folder, commit changes to them, then open them in ableton to be sure they load correctly(And if you find any bugs please open an issue!).
+The main risk is if you kill the script when its writing a file, that can corrupt the data.
+Because the longest part of parsing is writing a file, killing the process gives a high likelyhood that it will be at that moment.
+That is why when building this I first implemented the backup/move operation to ensure the original file is intact.
+Still, make sure before you do any large directory operations you play with `-f` on single copied sets so you are sure of what edit arguments you use and allow the script to complete.
+All other arguments only modify the set in memory(safe) and only if this argument is specified does it commit changes to a file.

 `-x`, `--xml`  Dumps the uncompressed set XML in same directory as set_name.xml Useful to understand set structure for development.
 If you run with this option multiple times, the previous xml file will be moved into the abletoolz_backup